malinkytta/themoviedb/README.md

-# FED22 JavaScript 2 - Inlämningsuppgift 2
+# FED22 JavaScript 2 - Assignment 2

-## Beskrivning
+## Description

-Det här projektet är en webbapplikation som använder sig av The Movie DB (TMDB) API för att erbjuda användaren information om bioaktuella filmer, populära filmer, topplistade filmer, samt möjlighet att bläddra och söka filmer baserat på genre.
-Det inkluderar också detaljerad information om filmer och skådespelare, inklusive relaterade filmer och filmhistorik.
+This project is a web application that utilizes The Movie DB (TMDB) API to provide the user with information about currently playing movies, trending movies, top-rated movies, as well as the ability to browse and search for movies by genre.
+It also includes detailed information about movies and actors, including related movies and movie history.

-## Kravspecifikation
+## Requirements

-- Använda React, React Router och React Query.
+- Use React, React Router, and React Query.
-- Responsiv design (mobile first).
+- Responsive design (mobile-first).
-- Komponentbaserad arkitektur.
+- Component-based architecture.
-- Kommunikation med TMDB API i en separat service.
+- Communication with the TMDB API in a separate service.
-- Inkluderar loading och felhantering.
+- Include loading and error handling.
-- Skriven i TypeScript, väl indenterad och versionshanterad.
+- Written in TypeScript, well-indented and version-controlled.
-- Deployad till Netlify.
+- Deployed to Netlify.
-- All kod är egen och oanvänd kod är borttagen.
+- All code is self-written, and unused code is removed.

-## Funktionalitet
+## Functionality

-### Besökaren kan:
+### The visitor can:

-- Se de senaste bioaktuella filmerna.
+- View the latest currently playing movies.
-- Se de mest populära filmerna.
+- View the most popular movies.
-- Se de mest topplistade filmerna.
+- View the top-rated movies.
-- Bläddra och söka filmer baserat på genre.
+- Browse and search for movies by genre.
-- Klicka på en film för att se detaljerad information och lista över skådespelare.
+- Click on a movie to see detailed information and a list of actors.
-- Klicka på en skådespelare för att se detaljerad information och lista över filmer hen har medverkat i.
+- Click on an actor to see detailed information and a list of movies they have appeared in.

-### VG-krav:
+### VG requirements:

-- Användning av Custom Hooks.
+- Use Custom Hooks.
-- Se relaterade/liknande filmer på en enskild film.
+- See related/similar movies on an individual movie page.
-- Söka efter filmer med paginering och behålla sökfråga och paginering vid omladdning av sidan.
+- Search for movies with pagination and retain search query and pagination on page reload.
-- Visa de senaste 10 visade filmer med historik som överlever sessioner.
+- Display the last 10 viewed movies with a history that survives sessions.
-- Möjlighet att välja mellan populära filmer för dagen eller veckan som bibehålls vid omladdning av sidan.
+- Ability to choose between popular movies for the day or the week, which is preserved on page reload.